IEA Bioenergy Task 42: Biorefining in a future BioEconomy (working period 2019-2022)

 Thus, in the period 2019-2021, the focus will be on the further development of the biorefinery evaluation platform, the monitoring of the market potential of biorefineries in the bioeconomy as well as the identification of non-technical hurdles in the biorefinery segment.

-Australia, Austria, Canada, Denmark, Germany, Irland, Italy, Netherlands, United States of America-USA;
+Australia, Austria, Denmark, Germany, Irland, Italy, Netherlands, Sweden, European Union (Observer)

 DI Michael Mandl (National Team Leader)

 Schönbrunner Straße 297/2/4